vlordier/ad-maker/specs/Video_Cutdown_Generation.md

 ---

 #### **2.1.
 Input Data**:

+The input data for the Video Cutdown Generation Agent is critical for ensuring that the cutdowns are both effective and aligned with user expectations.
+This data includes:

+- **Master Video**: The original video file or metadata, which serves as the source material for the cutdowns.
+This can include details such as resolution, frame rate, and format.
+- **Target Durations**: A list of desired durations for the cutdown versions, allowing for flexibility in meeting different platform requirements.
+- **Key Scenes**: A prioritized list of scenes that must be retained in each cutdown, ensuring that the most important content is preserved.
 The agent receives the following:
 - **Master Video**: The original video file or metadata (such as URL or file path).
 - **Target Durations**: A list of target durations for the cutdown versions (e.g., 15 seconds, 30 seconds).